cloudquery/docs/docs/cli/policy/language.md

 ```

 :::tip
-You can use the file(../relative/path/to/file) in your repo to point to query files or documentation files to make your policy cleaner and more reusable.
+You can use the file(../relative/path/to/file) in your repository to point to query files or documentation files to make your policy cleaner and more reusable.
 :::

 ### Policy block